aureliaball/mm-tools/_episodes/01-introduction.md

 ~~~
 {: .language-xml}

+You can also find a copy of this file, ethane.gaff2.xml, on pugetsound in /data/chem_shared/tutorial_files/

 Let's look at each section of the file.

 First, we tell OpenMM that this is a force field file by using this syntax: